osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-api.md

 # SdsType API

 The REST APIs provide programmatic access to read and write SDS data.
 The following APIs interact with SdsTypes.
-See [Types](xref:sdsTypes) for general SdsType information.
+For general SdsType information, see [Types](xref:sdsTypes).

 ## `List Types`